Let me guess — you’ve opened your P&L report, stared at it for 30 seconds, and closed it.

 -

-Whether your business is profitable
+Whether your business is profitable — not just busy

 -

-How your financial trends are changing over time
+How your numbers are trending over time

 -